NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: NEFT-Hybrid: Hardware-Aware Architecture

 Each encoding stage comprises a sequence of $3\times 3$ convolutional layers followed by batch normalization and ReLU activation.
 The $3\times 3$ kernels facilitate controlled receptive field expansion, which grows linearly with network depth while minimizing computational overhead.
 This design aligns with the localized correlation patterns observed in the encoder attention maps, enabling efficient capture of spatial redundancies through cascaded local operations.
 The computational complexity per layer is given by

 where $H_{\text{out}}$ and $W_{\text{out}}$ denote the height and width of the output feature map, $C_{\text{out}}$ is the number of output channels, $K_{h}$ and $K_{w}$ represent the kernel height and width, respectively, and $C_{\text{in}}$ is the number of input channels.
-This configuration achieves approximately 50\% fewer FLOPs compared to the transformer-based encoder in NEFT.
+This configuration achieves approximately 50\% fewer FLOPs compared to the Transformer-based encoder in NEFT.

-The decoder maintains the transformer architecture from base NEFT, comprising hierarchical stages with multi-head self-attention and feed-forward networks.
+The decoder maintains the HViT architecture from base NEFT, comprising hierarchical stages with multi-head self-attention and feed-forward networks.
 This configuration preserves the model's ability to reconstruct long-range spatial correlations from compressed representations—a critical requirement for accurate CSI recovery.
-By retaining transformer blocks in the decoder, NEFT-Hybrid leverages their superior capability in modeling global dependencies, as evidenced by the distributed attention patterns in ~\Cref{attn_map}.
+By retaining ViT blocks in the decoder, NEFT-Hybrid leverages their superior capability in modeling global dependencies, as evidenced by the distributed attention patterns in \Cref{attn_map}(b).
+The input token dimension for the decoder stages is denoted as $C_2$, set to $\{40, 40, 32\}$ for $\gamma = \{16, 32, 64\}$, with the reduction at $\gamma=64$ applied to match the baseline model scale.

-This architectural synergy enables practical deployment: the CNN encoder supports efficient on-device feature extraction, while the transformer decoder at the BS leverages available computational resources for high-fidelity reconstruction.
+This architectural synergy enables practical deployment: the CNN encoder supports efficient on-device feature extraction, while the ViT-based decoder at the BS leverages available computational resources for high-fidelity reconstruction.

-For ultra-constrained IoT and edge computing environments, even the reduced computational footprint of NEFT-Hybrid may exceed available resource budgets.
-To address this limitation, we introduce a multi-level KD framework, previously validated on transformer architectures in ~\Cref{s4}, and adapt it specifically for hybrid CSI feedback models.
-Through systematic knowledge transfer from the NEFT-Hybrid teacher model, we derive NEFT-Edge, a compact student model that preserves the hybrid encoder-decoder structure while operating at reduced dimensionality.
-Experimental results demonstrate that NEFT-Edge achieves near-transformer accuracy with computational complexity lower than that of comparable CNN-only near-field CSI feedback models.
+For ultra-constrained IoT and edge computing environments, however, even the reduced computational footprint of NEFT-Hybrid may remain prohibitive.
+To further adapt the model to such deployment scenarios, we apply the multi-level KD framework to compress NEFT-Hybrid and derive \textbf{NEFT-Edge}, a lightweight student network that maintains the hybrid encoder--decoder structure while operating at reduced token dimensionality.
+The distilled model transfers the teacher’s correlation-aware representations while reducing token dimensions in both encoder and decoder, achieving reconstruction accuracy close to the original NEFT-Hybrid with substantially lower computational cost than existing CNN-only near-field CSI feedback models.